On the cohomology ring of symplectic fillings: Introduction

 \subsection{Acknowledgements}

 The author is supported by the National Science Foundation under Grant No. DMS-1638352.
 It is a great pleasure to acknowledge the Institute for Advanced Study for its warm hospitality.
+The author would like to thank the referee for many suggestions that improved this paper.
 This paper is dedicated to the memory of Chenxue.